webplatform/docs/html/elements/bdo/index.md

 {{API_Name}}
 {{Summary_Section|The '''bdo''' element (&lt;bdo&gt;) allows you to specify the direction in which text is to be rendered on the page. ("BDO" stands for Bi-Directional Override.)

+}}
+{{Markup_Element
+|DOM_interface=dom/HTMLElement
+|Content=
 Internationalization topics related to the <code>bdo</code> element:
 * [http://www.w3.org/International/techniques/authoring-html#bdo Overriding the Unicode bidirectional algorithm]
 * [http://www.w3.org/International/techniques/authoring-html#inline Mixing text direction inline]
-}}
-{{Markup_Element
-|DOM_interface=dom/HTMLElement
 }}
 {{Examples_Section
 |Not_required=No